AdmiralSnackbar66/dnd/3-Mechanics/CLI/items/ring-of-cold-resistance-xdmg.md

-You have [Resistance](3-Mechanics/CLI/rules/variant-rules/resistance-xphb.md) to cold damage while wearing this ring.
+You have [Resistance](/3-Mechanics/CLI/variant-rules/resistance-xphb.md) to cold damage while wearing this ring.
 The ring is set with tourmaline.

 *Source: Dungeon Master's Guide (2024) p.
-294. Available in the Free Rules (2024)*
+294. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*